dwbandss/LoveBot/Readme.md

 The creator panel auto-locks itself after 30 minutes of inactivity.
 Even if you leave your phone unlocked and she picks it up, the panel closes itself.

 **What this doesn't protect against**
-I want to be honest: this is client-side security.
-It's meaningful protection against casual snooping and DevTools glancing — which covers 99% of real-world scenarios.
-It does not protect against someone who is technically skilled, has extended access to the device, and is specifically trying to extract the data.
-Don't store anything in voice clips or messages that would genuinely harm you if it were found by a determined adversary.
+I want to be honest: It does not protect against someone who is technically skilled, has extended access to the device, and is specifically trying to extract the data.
+Don't store anything in voice clips or messages that would genuinely harm you.

-For a personal gift app between two people who trust each other, this is more than enough.
+For a personal gift app between two people who trust each other, this is more than enough :) .

----

 ## Hosting on GitHub Pages

 The app is a pure static site — HTML, CSS, and JS.
 No server, no database, no account.
-Everything lives in the browser's localStorage on her device.
+Everything lives in the browser's localStorage on his device.

 To host it:

-1. Push the entire `lovebot2/` folder to a GitHub repository
+1. Push the entire `lovebot/` folder to a GitHub repository
 2. Go to **Settings → Pages → Source** and set it to your main branch, root folder
 3. GitHub gives you a URL like `https://yourusername.github.io/lovebot2/`
-4. Send her that link and tell her to add it to her home screen
+4. Send her/him that link and tell her/him to add it to her/him home screen.

 **Important:** The `manifest.json` file must be at the root of the repo (next to `index.html`), not inside the `pwa/` folder.
 The service worker registers from `./pwa/service-worker.js` relative to the root.
 Both of these are already set up correctly.